4th of July Poke Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

-Sheet cakes are essentially the easy button when it comes to desserts.
-I love making a sheet cake because you can serve a lot of people, and they’re always a no fuss dessert.
-So, turning a sheet cake into a poke cake is great since you can add more flavor that way and make theme a simple cake with fun colors!
+Sheet cakes are essentially the easy button when it comes to desserts because you can serve a lot of people, and they’re always a no fuss dessert.
+So, turning a sheet cake into a poke cake is great since you can add more flavor and make a themed cake with fun colors.
+Red, white and blue desserts are the hit of any 4th party and this 4th of July poke cake is a great way to throw together a quick patriotic dessert.

 Ingredients for 4th of July Poke Cake